Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Oxfordshire County Council provides regulatory support and site access, while LCRCA drives regional buy-in.

-Councillor Liz Leffman, Oxfordshire Leader, asserted in Oxford Times, as relayed by Rachel Oakley“our council facilitates planning for scale-up sites, cutting red tape for innovators”.
+Councillor Liz Leffman, Oxfordshire Leader, asserted in Oxford Times, as relayed by Rachel Oakley, “our council facilitates planning for scale-up sites, cutting red tape for innovators”.

 LCRCA’s involvement ensures equitable benefits across Merseyside boroughs.